Understanding the Purpose of Assessment

 The Parent/Guardian Guide to Statewide Testing document provides some basic information to help parents/guardians make informed decisions that benefit their child and their school and community.
 The form to meet this legislative requirement is available at the link below and must be submitted to the office of the Director of Research and Evaluation.

-More information about participation and refusals to test can be found in the Minnesota Department of Education’s Parent/Guardian Guide to Statewide Testing (Parent/Guardian Guide to Statewide Testing_Spanish; Parent/Guardian Guide to Statewide Testing_Somali).
+More information about participation and refusals to test can be found in the Minnesota Department of Education’s Parent/Guardian Guide and Refusal for Student Participation in Statewide Testing - scroll down to Student Participation; Parent/Guardian Guide to Statewide Testing_Spanish; Parent/Guardian Guide to Statewide Testing_Somali - scroll down to Translated Documents.

 Measures of Academic Progress (MAP)